a true trash to treasure love Story.

 - Paint the sides and bottom of the 20″ wood circle with the white paint used on the base.

-- Glue the broken pieces of china onto the wood base using a good glue specific for mosaic tiles such as Glass, Metal & More Premium Permanent Glue* or Weldbond Adhesive*.
+- Glue the broken pieces of china onto the wood base using a good glue specific for mosaic tiles such as Glass, Metal & More Premium Permanent Glue* or Weldbond Multi-Purpose Adhesive Glue*.

 - Try to use flat pieces of china whenever possible.
-You can smooth the sharp edges of the china using a Dremel tool.
+You can smooth the sharp edges of the china using a Dremel Tool*. (read product instructions before using)

 - I used unsanded grout because I didn’t want to take the chance of it scratching the china.